 CAMERON ROSE currently serves as the Director of Choral Activities at The University of Texas at Tyler, where he conducts the Patriot Singers and Concert Chorale.
 Both ensembles perform a vibrant and challenging repertoire from sacred Renaissance works, to orchestral/choral masterworks, to contemporary vocal jazz.
-Since arriving in Tyler in 2008, he has grown a small, emerging choral music program into a strong performing organization which regularly draws full houses from across the region for their concerts.
-His singers have shared the stage in recent years with the Swingle Singers, the Philippine Madrigal Singers, Vocalosity, and the East Texas Symphony Orchestra, and in 2018 released their first CD, "I Carry Your Heart With Me."
+Since arriving in Tyler in 2008, he has grown a small, emerging choral music program into one which regularly draws full houses from across the region.
+The university choirs have been featured at College Music Society regional conferences, have shared the stage with the Swingle Singers, the Philippine Madrigal Singers, Vocalosity, and the East Texas Symphony Orchestra.
+In 2018 they released the university’s first CD album, "I Carry Your Heart With Me."

-- DMA in Conducting, University of Utah
+DMA in Conducting, University of Utah

-- Graduate Certificate in Scoring for Motion Pictures & Television,
+Graduate Certificate in Scoring for Motion Pictures & Television,

 University of Southern California

-- MA in Composition, University of Minnesota
+MA in Composition, University of Minnesota

-- BMus in Composition, Cum Laude, Brigham Young University
+BMus in Composition, Cum Laude, Brigham Young University